The Post-DEI Hollowing Phenomenon™

 • access to culturally sustaining support networks

-particularly for Black students navigating PWIs in the post-2020 era.
+particularly for Black students navigating Predominantly White Institutions in the post-2020 era.

-It is a retreat from its substance while retaining its language.
+Rather, it reflects a retreat from its operational substance while its language and symbolic presence remain intact.

-And it requires new vocabulary to be understood, named, and transformed.
+And this emerging reality requires new vocabulary to be fully understood, named, and studied.

 3. What the Construct Seeks to Explain